Atrix256/SampleZoo/contributing.md

 * shuffle test for sequences.  graph histogram max-min to show balance of shuffle.  find some way to show how random a shuffle is.
 I thought graphing actual sample value would help but it's not easy to read.  awolfe/shuffletest has a partial implementation here.
 * show how regular 1d sampling has aliasing problems.
 Also show how random samples trade the aliasing for noise.
 * discrepancy and integration tests should really do multiple tests for randomized samples.
+* probably should do some rational samples to go with the irrational ones. easy enough to do and can show some interesting things.

 ### 2d Sampling Patterns
 * best candidate.
 Erin suggested kd tree with branch and bounds to find nearest point as an optimization.
 This would work better for 2d and beyond.